Nitrodist/markcampbell.me/_posts/2016-04-18-decoding-the-ruby-on-rails-signed-session-cookie.markdown

 ## The script

-First, let's get a cookie (I used a new rails 3.2.22.2 app with a controller that sets the session value `my_variable` to `'my_value`):
+First, let's get a cookie.
+I used a new rails 3.2.22.2 app with a controller that sets the session value `my_variable` to `my_value`.
+Here's how to get the cookie using curl:

 ```sh
 $ curl -I localhost:3001/ | grep Set-Cookie